MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ## Troubleshoot

 If you don't see any IntelliCode suggestions, you may have extensions installed that are overriding the IntelliSense UI.
-This can prevent the IntelliCode "starred" suggestions from appearing at the top of the list.
-You can verify if extensions are causing this behavior by turning them off and then trying IntelliSense again.
+Such extensions can prevent the IntelliCode "starred" suggestions from appearing at the top of the list.
+You can verify if an extension is causing this behavior by turning them off, and then trying IntelliSense again.
 Or, if the extension supports it, turn off its auto-completion features.

 If this doesn't solve the problem for you, report it by using the Visual Studio [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio) feature and mention IntelliCode in your report.